def-SpaceWar/ecs-template/README.md

 # TODO

-- *DONE* Add scene system! (going to be a bit complicated gl future me!)
 - Collision tags so same collision tags won't collide with eachother, AND only 1 per entity.
     - Entity with none is assumed unique.
 - "requireComponent" for behaviors and components